tiendungid1/API_Of_Schat_App/web-socket/README.md

 });
 ```

-_Note_: You should have some ways to save this data to use later.
+> You should have some ways to save this data to use later.
 Check **Help** section for my way.

 ### Group messaging: